mbgarrett84/AI4Cyber4Accounting/index.md

 In this instance, the Tan (2018) dataset was chosen.

-In Jupyter Notebook, the appropriate libraries for this technique were imported, along with the dataset.
+In a Jupyter Notebook, the appropriate libraries for this technique were imported, along with the dataset.

 A logistic regression model was fit to the data.